LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 If this Modlist receives an update, please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.

+Magnum Opus updates based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.

+Generally speaking:
+- Full x.0 (2.0, 3.0, etc) updates requires a new game.
+- Major x.x (2.1, 2.2 etc) updates requires a new game.
+- Minor x.x.x (2.1.1, 2.1.2) updates can be applied to an ongoing playthrough.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!